 - Youth Workforce Training Program

-C.O.M.P.A.S.S. stands for Creating Opportunity and Making Personal Advancements to Self-Sufficiency.
+Creating Opportunities and Making Personal Advancements to Self-Sufficiency.

 For Additional Information, please contact

 Marissa Scholefield, COMPASS Director

 Aricka, a COMPASS Training Program participant, shares the ways she has grown since joining the program.
 She has completed various workshops and classes

 March is Social Worker Month!
 David & Margaret has many programs that utilize the expertise of social workers, including COMPASS Programs.
 Marlene Medina is a social worker in the Transitional Housing Program where she supports youth and young adults with a history of foster care.

 In 2019 David & Margaret applied for a grant with AmeriCorps and received funding for four VISTAs to come in and help shape and grow the COMPASS Programs at D&M that provide housing and other supportive services to youth and young adults with a history of foster care also known as Transitional Aged Youth or TAY.
 The VISTA members have been a huge support in the development of the COMPASS Point Drop-in Center, which is the physical resource center located on campus dedicated to providing essential services to at-risk young adults in this community.

 In 2020, D&M welcomed four AmeriCorps VISTAs into COMPASS Point Drop-In Center team to help build the program.
 The goal of an AmeriCorps VISTA member is to work alongside community members to meet challenges and advance local solutions.
 AmeriCorps VISTA members serve at an organization full-time for one year, during which they are given specific projects to build capacity for non-profit and public agencies through community engagement, funding, and develop programmatic infrastructure.